 At this level you acquire rainmaking skills and knowledge, put them into practice and gain experience and confidence, and work on refining them.
 This process often goes in fits and starts as you learn, forget, plateau and start anew.
 After enough training and repetitions, you’ll acquire proficiency, but it doesn’t come automatically.
 You know what you know, and can apply it as long as you concentrate and focus.
 You have to think your way through what feels unnatural and foreign.
 Repetition, practice and experience are necessary to advance to the final learning stage.

 Practice is key.
 Without it, you may progress well to Stage 3 but will struggle to reach Stage 4, and may regress to Stage 2.
+You may also assume that what you've learned, and the skills you've acquired, constitute the entire knowledge/skill set, which is a form of Stage 1 thinking.

 Stage 4: Unconscious Competence